ZMcGroarty/Academic-Advising/pages/advising-staff.md

 **Favorite Quotes:** _“Every great dream begins with a dreamer.
 Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world.” -Harriet Tubman "I've never been content with the status quo.
 To my mind, satisfaction has always been the enemy of progress." -Henry M. Rowan_

-**Advising Interests:** First generation students, athletes, and study abroad.
+**Advising Interests:** First-generation Students, Athletes, and Study Abroad

 ___